IceHe/lib/cmd/p/passwd.md

 - `-n, --minimum DAYS` This will set the minimum password lifetime, in days, if the user's account supports password lifetimes.
 - `-x, --maximum DAYS` This will set the maximum password lifetime, in days, if the user's account supports password lifetimes.
 - `-w, --warning DAYS` This will set the number of days in advance the user will begin receiving warnings that her password will  expire,  if  the user's account supports password lifetimes.
-- `-i, --inactive DAYS` This will set the number of days which will pass before an expired password for this account will be taken to mean that the account is inactive and should be disabled, if the user's account supports password lifetimes.
+- `-i, --inactive DAYS` This will set the number of days which will pass before an expired password for this account will be taken to mean that the account is inactive and should be disabled, if the user's account supports password lifetimes. 关闭密码认证 (无需输入密码)
 - **`-S, --status`** This will output a short information about the status of the password for a given account.

 ## Usage